-Attachment 9.1: Data Collection for Gastrointestinal Illness Outbreak Management
+Attachment 9.1: Data Collection Tool for Gastrointestinal Illness Outbreak Management

 It is important that as soon as an outbreak is suspected, front line HCW/staff assess and track symptomatic residents and HCW/staff for surveillance, monitoring, and reporting purposes.
-Accurately completed lists of cases should be reported to the Public Health Outbreak Team on a daily basis once an outbreak has been declared.
-The individual responsible for completing and submitting the list of cases should be determined by site/zone process but may be taken on by site ICP/ICD, unit/facility manager or another responsible HCW/staff in the unit/site.
-Outbreak data elements that should be reported daily to the Public Health Outbreak Team include:
+Accurately completed lists of cases are recommended to be reported to the Public Health Outbreak Team on a daily basis once an outbreak has been declared.
+The individual responsible for completing and submitting the list of cases are recommended to be determined by site/zone process but may be taken on by site ICP/ICD, unit/facility manager or another responsible HCW/staff in the unit/site.
+Outbreak data elements that are recommended to be reported daily to the Public Health Outbreak Team include: